- What is it and what is different?

 Lots of features, but no duplication

 Tiki is a "1-stop shop" with tons of features.
-In fact, Tiki is the FOSS Web Application with the most built-in features.
+In fact, Tiki is the FLOSS Web Application with the most built-in features.
 However, there is but one forum, one blog, etc. Having duplicate features would lead to all kinds of problems and would splinter our user & developer base.
 If several people want to improve a feature, they collaborate and extend, in the wiki spirit.
 This is why we can give highly descriptive names like Tiki blog, Tiki forum, etc All features are optional.

 On Wikipedia, when two pages are about the same topics, they are merged: